Load balancing (computing): Size of tasks

 Perfect knowledge of the execution time of each of the tasks allows to reach an optimal load distribution (see algorithm of prefix sum).
 Unfortunately, this is in fact an idealized case.
 Knowing the exact execution time of each task is an extremely rare situation.

 For this reason, there are several techniques to get an idea of the different execution times.
-First of all, in the fortunate scenario of having tasks of relatively homogeneous size, it is possible to consider that each of them will require approximately the average execution time.
-If, on the other hand, the execution time is very irregular, more sophisticated techniques must be used.
+First of all, when tasks are relatively homogeneous size, it is possible to consider that each of them will require approximately the average execution time.
+If, on the other hand, the execution time is considerably irregular, other techniques may be used.
 One technique is to add some metadata to each task.
 Depending on the previous execution time for similar metadata, it is possible to make inferences for a future task based on statistics.

 Dependencies

 In some cases, tasks depend on each other.
 These interdependencies can be illustrated by a directed acyclic graph.
 Intuitively, some tasks cannot begin until others are completed.

 Assuming that the required time for each of the tasks is known in advance, an optimal execution order must lead to the minimization of the total execution time.
-Although this is an NP-hard problem and therefore can be difficult to be solved exactly.
+However, this is an NP-hard problem and therefore can be difficult to solve exactly.
 There are algorithms, like job scheduler, that calculate optimal task distributions using metaheuristic methods.